-You must not act in a way that discriminates against, or unjustifiably favours, particular individuals, groups or interests, including on the basis of any protected characteristics they may have.
+You must not act in a way that discriminates against or unjustifiably favours individuals, groups or interests, including on the basis of any protected characteristics they may have.

-Link to Home Group's Equality, Diversity and Inclusion Policy
+Link to Equity, Diversity, Inclusion and Belonging Policy.

 3.2 Protecting yourself, others and the environment